 Even the most organized of us makes mistakes when focusing on desires.
-I would be one of those people (she says with her tail between her legs and head hung low!).
+I would be one of those people. 😉

-After hitting all time highs in overhead last year, I noticed that I spent a lot of time shifting my energy about my new expense records.
-These past few months, the process of my emotional reaction went something like this:
+After hitting all-time highs in overhead back in 2013, I noticed that since then, I’ve spent a lot of time trying to shift my energy about these costly business expenses.
+My emotional process of that reaction went something like this:

 Shock and disbelief:

 - Holy %*&#!
 My bills almost doubled.
 What the %*$@ is going on?!